Kalebu/Website-blocker-python/README.md

 Getting started
 ---------------------

-Well getting started with this project just clone the clone the repo and edit the host file location depending on the OS your using
+Well getting started with this project just clone the repo and edit the host file location depending on the OS your using

 ```bash